 Massacre Rocks, named for a battle that took place nearby, is home to a visitor center where you can learn about life along the Oregon Trail.
 Walk a short trail to view wagon ruts, and visit Register Rock, a large boulder on which travelers etched their names as they passed through the area.

-Many emigrations split from the Oregon Trail and followed the California Trail into this area of Idaho.
-Once in City of Rocks, travelers found themselves surround by magnificent granite rock formations that spiraled and balanced around them.
+Many migrations split from the Oregon Trail and followed the California Trail into this area of Idaho.
+Once in City of Rocks, travelers found themselves surrounded by magnificent granite rock formations that spiraled and balanced around them.
 In the City of Rocks, make your way to Camp Rock where you can see the signatures these travelers left behind in axle grease and view interpretive signage.